mohamedmammeri/ToDo-Android/README.md

 # ToDo-Android
 Simple "to do list" app project with JAVA language
-features:
+# features:
- SqliteDataBase
+ -SqliteDataBase
- ContentProvider
+ -ContentProvider
- RecyclerView with onLongClick callBack
+ -RecyclerView with onLongClick callBack